Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 19

-**Goal:** To gain access to the next level, you should use the setuid binary in the homedirectory.
+**Goal:** To gain access to the next level, you should use the `setuid binary` in the homedirectory.
 Execute it without arguments to find out how to use it.
-The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
+The password for this level can be found in the usual place (`/etc/bandit_pass`), after you have used the `setuid binary`.

-The given binary file allows us to run our command with uid of bandit20 like a privilege to change to bandit20 user and run the command.
-Thus getting the answer is really easy.
-If you know this concept of uid, suid, guid then it's really easy.
+The provided binary is configured to execute commands with the `UID` of the `bandit20` user, essentially granting temporary `elevated privileges`.
+If you're familiar with concepts like `UID`, `SUID`, and `GUID`, this becomes a straightforward task.
+I used the binary to run a `cat` command, which revealed the password:

 ```bash
 ./bandit20-do cat /etc/bandit_pass/bandit20